Browse by Medical Category

 We are examining the impact of optimism and gratitude on medical outcomes in both depressed and nondepressed patients who had a recent cardiac event.

 In addition, we have adapted positive psychological exercises to this population to determine if such exercises can boost optimism, gratitude, and self-efficacy in persons with heart disease.
 We are performing ongoing studies to better develop these exercises and to determine whether they may affect biology, health behaviors, and key cardiac outcomes.
-We are also working to adapt these positive psychological interventions to patients with other medical illnesses.
+We are also working to adapt these positive psychological interventions to patients with diabetes and other medical illnesses.

 Finally, we are exploring the use of positive psychological interventions for patients with serious mood disorders or recent suicide attempts, to determine whether cultivating these positive states provides benefit in these populations as well.
 Optimism and other positive states have been linked to lower rates of suicidal thoughts and suicide attempts, and an approach that focuses on this aspect of mental health may be a novel and powerful approach.